longbill/datawriter/readme.md

 DataWriter
 ===========

+DataWriter is a generic utility to be used as part of your application's data writing layer to reduce write operations via batching and caching.
+Inspired by DataLoader.

 If you need to write something in very high frequency and you want to reduce system load or network connections, this is the best utility for you.

 ## Install